-Words can either bring life or death to a person or situation!
+Words can either bring life or death to a person!

 I experienced this in my role as a clinical counselor & therapist, many patients presented with deeply wounded spirits.

 When the word Majestical kept cropping up.
 I first heard it in a movie but then it kept coming to mind in so many different situations & applications throughout the year.

-Having known & experienced God’s grace in my life for nearing 40 years…beginning in My story.
+Having known & experienced God’s grace in my life for over four decades…shared in My story.

 Shall we take a closer look at;

-Modern dictionaries define Grace as the following;
+Modern dictionaries define Grace as;

-- A fluid & elegant movement,
+- A fluid & elegant movement

-- Bringing honor to a person or occasion with one’s presence,
+- Bringing honor to a person or occasion with one’s presence

 - Divine unmerited favor, love or help.

 I also looked at the origin of this word, as I find the history of the English language rather fascinating.